bartificer/programming-by-stealth/docs/pbs31.md

 ### Checkboxes in HTML

 We use the `<input>` tag with the `type` attribute set to `checkbox` to create a checkbox.
-The `name` attribute is used to specify the name part of the associated name-value pair, and the `value` attribute to specify the value part.
+The `name` attribute is used to specify the name part of the associated name-value pair and the `value` attribute to specify the value part.
 If you don’t plan to submit your form, you can safely leave out the `name` and `value` attributes.

 Here’s a simple sample checkbox: